Neutral / cushion / high arch

 Asics Gel-Kahana 8 is for women who have experience in trail running before, this shoe offers optimum fit and comfort while running.

-- The Asics Gel Kahana 8 is a high quality running shoe that’s made for the trails.
+- The Asics Gel Kahana 8 is a high-quality stability running shoe that’s made for the trails.
 It has a design that’s specifically made to last.
 The strong and sturdy look complements the quality materials and components used in it.

 - The upper unit makes use of a breathable mesh material, which allows environmental air into the foot-chamber.
 Soft textiles line the interior, providing a smooth coverage that’s non-irritating to the skin.
 Stitched overlays fortify the upper unit.
 They also make the fit more agreeable to the foot of the wearer.

 - The mid-sole unit of the Asics Gel Kahana 8 features a full-length foam unit that provides responsive cushioning and bounce-back characteristics.
 Basically, it cushions the landings well and makes the toe-off springier.
 The rear section of the mid-sole unit also has a silicone-based unit that’s meant to attenuate impact shock during the landing phase of the gait cycle.